North Shore Strings is a small business whose primary focus is making custom folk harp strings.

 Roland “Robby” Robinson

 Started Robinson’s Harp Shop in 1967 with Phyllis Robinson and dedicated himself to bringing the folk harp to harpists and harp-makers.
 Phyllis and he were also instrumental in the establishment, production and distribution of the US Folk Harp Journal.
 Robby died tragically in 1993.
-His legacy and memory lives in the work that continues at Robinson’s Harp Shop, Vermont Strings and North Shore Strings.
+His legacy and memory lives in the work that continues at North Shore Strings.

 Kelly (Lamere) Stallings